 Outside of work she enjoys cooking, gardening, spending time at the beach, camping and live music and spending time with friends and family.

-I am a Accredited Play Therapist, Filial Play Coach, Creative Arts Cousellor and Forest School Leader with 15 years’ experience working with families and children.
-I am passionate about working with children who are facing the challenges of life and am inspired by their capacity to work through these challenges using play and talking therapies.
-I love working outdoors with children using nature as a co facilitator in the therapeutic process.
+Leone is an accredited Play Therapist, Filial Play Coach, Creative Arts Cousellor and Forest School Leader with 15 years’ experience working with families and children.
+She is passionate about working with children who are facing the challenges of life and is inspired by their capacity to work through these challenges using play and talking therapies.
+Leone loves working outdoors with children using nature as a co facilitator in the therapeutic process.

 Laura has worked in education for 10 years supporting profoundly deaf, as well as Deaf-blind learners.
 She has Early Years Initial Teacher status, Level 3 BSL and Level 2 Cued Speech.
 Out of work, she enjoys spending time with her family and taking her labradoodle for walks in the country side.

 Alaska is a qualified secondary teacher with a background in outdoor and environmental education.
 She is passionate about bringing the benefits of the outdoors to learners and embracing the learning opportunities it creates.
 In her free time Alaska enjoys acroyoga, coastal walks, foraging and painting.